-On March 21, 2013, Aldevinco and ACIL (collectively referred to as "AG") and Ayala Land, Inc. (Ayala Land) entered into a joint venture agreement, where Ayala Land shall own 60% and AG shall own 40% of the outstanding capital stock of Aviana to undertake the development of the Lanang property of the Company in Davao City.
+On March 21, 2013, Aldevinco and ACIL, Inc. (collectively referred to as "AG") and Ayala Land, Inc. (Ayala Land) entered into a joint venture agreement, where Ayala Land shall own 60% and AG shall own 40% of the outstanding capital stock of Aviana to undertake the development of the Lanang property of the Parent Company in Davao City.
 On September 17, 2013, Aviana was incorporated as a joint venture corporation.
-The Company subscribed to the 296 preferred shares and 32 common shares for 32.8% ownership in Aviana.
-In August 2015, the Company subscribed to additional 261,450 preferred shares and 29,050 common shares of Aviana for ₱21.5 million.
-In December 2015, the Company subscribed to additional 332,200 preferred shares and 35,800 common shares of Aviana through the conversion of the Company's advances amounting to ₱35.8 million.
-The additional subscription to shares of Aviana in 2015 increased the Company's interest in Aviana to 34%.
+The Parent Company subscribed to the 296 preferred shares and 32 common shares for 32.8% ownership in Aviana.
+In December 2015, the Parent Company subscribed to additional 332,200 preferred shares and 35,800 common shares of Aviana through the conversion of the Parent Company's advances amounting to ₱36 million.
+In August 2015, the Parent Company subscribed to additional 261,450 preferred shares and 29,050 common shares of Aviana for ₱22 million.
+The additional subscription to shares of Aviana in 2015 increased the Parent Company's interest in Aviana to 34%.